website-fingerprinting/minipatch/README.md

   --adaptive            Adaptive tuning of patches and bounds for each
                         website.
   --maxiter MAXITER     The maximum number of iteration.
+  --maxquery MAXQUERY   The maximum number of queries accessing the model.
   --threshold THRESHOLD
                         The threshold to determine perturbation success.
   --polish              Perform local search at each iteration.